First-year head coaches Evan Austin and Ryan Stotland recognized each team's accomplishments at the end of the year banquet.

 Fresno State drops to 4-1 in MW play and into second place.

-Ryan Stotland enters his second season as the head coach of the Fresno State women's tennis team.
+Ryan Stotland is entering his third season as the head coach of the Fresno State women's tennis team.
 He was hired on Aug.
 6, 2012 as the eighth head coach in Fresno State history.

 In his first season as a head coach, Stotland guided the Bulldogs to a 14-8 overall record and 6-2 mark in the Mountain West.
 He led the team to a tie for second place in the conference after the regular season with UNLV.